-- Public functions have a name starting with a capital letter; - Private function have a name starting with a lowercase letter.
+- Public functions begin with a capital letter; - Private functions begin with a lowercase letter.

-This convention also holds true for other names (new types, global variables) you define in a package.
-Note that the term "capital" is not limited to US ASCII, it extends into the entire Unicode range.
-So capital Greek, Coptic, etc. is OK too.
+This convention holds true for other labels (new types, global variables) defined in the package.
+Note that the term "capital" is not limited to US-ASCII - it extends to all bicameral alphabets (Latin, Greek, Cyrillic, Armenian and Coptic).